scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ~~~~
 {: #figure-1 title="Chain of trust within an ISD.
 The TRC number (e.g., TRC 1) refers to the TRC's serialNumber."}

 All certificates used in the Control Plane PKI are in X.509 v3 format {{RFC5280}} and additionally the TRC contains self-signed certificates instead of plain public keys.
 Self-signed certificates have the following advantages over plain public keys: (1) They make the binding between name and public key explicit; and (2) the binding is signed to prove possession of the corresponding private key.
-The public keys of Voting AS certificates must therefore be explicitly verified during the Signing Ceremony ([](#initial-ceremony)) that is used to bootstrap trust for the initial TRC.
+The public keys of voting certificates must therefore be explicitly verified during the Signing Ceremony ([](#initial-ceremony)) that is used to bootstrap trust for the initial TRC.

 SCION ASes sign and verify control plane messages.
 Certain ASes have additional roles:

 - **Core ASes**: They are a distinct set of ASes in the SCION Control Plane.
 For each ISD, the Core ASes are listed in the TRC and each Core AS has links to the other Core ASes (in the same or in different ISDs).
 - **Certification Authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
-- **Voting ASes**: They may sign TRC updates.
-The process of appending a signature to a new TRC is called "casting a vote", and the designated ASes that hold the private keys to sign a TRC update are "Voting ASes".
+- **Voters**: They may sign TRC updates.
+The process of appending a signature to a new TRC is called "casting a vote", and the designated "Voters" hold the private keys to sign a TRC update.
 - **Authoritative ASes**: They always have the latest TRCs of the ISD.
 They start the announcement of a TRC update.